THE AUTOPOSY REPORT SHOWS THE GENERALS KILLED BY BULLETS SHOT FROM BEHIND...

 First of the series "The Crimes of the Commune," montages that Versailles commissioned from the royalist photographer Charles Edouard Appert.
 The next pages show others.

-- Marx says it due to conscripts' hostility to officers.
-Yet these soldiers had no reason to oppose Clément, who as head of the Parisian National Guard but had never been linked to the army.
+- Marx says conscripts' hostility to officers explains it.
+Yet these soldiers had no reason to oppose Clément, who as head of the Parisian National Guard was not linked to the army.

-- The Soviet film The New Babylon skips the drama by having the Lecomte character tell the troops to abandon the cannons and return to Versailles, after which they will may go home.
+- The Soviet film The New Babylon skips it by having the Lecomte character tell the troops to abandon the cannons and return to Versailles.
 That is the exception mentioned earlier in a movie that otherwise follows the sources.

-- Raspou'team, whose street art commemorated La Commune's 140th anniversary, takes the montage at face value:
+- Raspou'team, whose street art commemorated La Commune's 140th anniversary, accepts and even adds to it:

 General Clément "who was already known for repressing the insurrection of 1848, is recognized while inspecting the barricades in civilian dress.
 Thomas and Lecomte are led to the rue des Rosiers, on the Montmartre hilltop.
 Both are shot.
 While about it, the National Guard parades under the windows."
-(The last sentence is an invention.)
+(The last sentence is imagination.
+Bolding mine.)

 Gone from the web